Chrisphine10/gvrc_admin/DATABASE_SCHEMA.md

 ## Overview

-This document describes the complete database schema for the GVRC Admin system, which has been restructured to align with the specified requirements.
+This document describes the complete database schema for the Hodi Admin system, which has been restructured to align with the specified requirements.

 ## Database Structure